There’s No Photoshop in The Perfect HDR Workflow

 Tonemapping vs. 32 Bit HDR Processing

-Without trying to scare off anybody, the workflow I use for HDR boils down to, what is called, 32 bit HDR processing.
+Without trying to scare off anybody, the workflow I use for HDR boils down to, what is known as, 32 bit HDR processing.
 You don’t need to know what that means right now.
 Soon enough it will be clear.
-The other common method of producing HDR is Tonemapping.
+The other commonly used method of producing HDR is Tonemapping.
+Even though tonemapping is far from ideal, it’s what most HDR photographers use because it’s the way they learned…. and change is hard.

 Tonemapping to Create HDR

 Tonemapping is an extreme process and bends your pixels in un-natural ways which always leaves parts of an image so far out of whack that it looks very unreal and unattractive.
 No judgment here at all, much of my HDR career I was making them too thinking they were fine.
-Examples of some of these gremlins are; halos along lines of high contrast, dirty looking and noisy sky or any large area of uniform color, black clouds on sunny days, etc. To clean up these and other faults, we always have to go to step two.
+Examples of some of these gremlins are; halos along lines of high contrast, dirty looking and noisy sky, black clouds on sunny days, over-saturation, etc. To clean up these and other faults, we always have to go to step two.

-Step two consists of taking the tonemapped image into Photoshop for polishing up.
+Step two consists of taking the tonemapped image into Photoshop for polishing.
 Okay, now it’s time to lay out some serious bucks on Photoshop, then learn it.
-Skillful layer masking and blending are skills you don’t learn overnight.
-Long story short, lots of HDR photos are still being published online that have gone through the traditional complete HDR process and haven’t made the guys in Quality Control smile yet.
+Skillful layer masking and blending are Photoshop skills you don’t learn overnight.
+Long story short, lots of HDR photos are still being published online today having gone through the traditional HDR process, yet, the guys at HDR Quality Control aren’t happy yet.

 The 32 Bit HDR Process

-This turns out to be a very painless way to make HDR photos.
+This turns out to be a very painless way to make seriously stunning HDR photos.
 It’s painless for several reasons; it’s inexpensive, it’s fast, and it produces technically perfect HDR first time, every time!

 I have a video here on the blog showing how easy it is to use the plugin with Lightroom.
 It’s just better to show you than to try to tell you.